arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/04.external-interrupts/content.md

 }
 ```

 The problem becomes clear when you consider timing.
-If your loop takes 65 milliseconds to complete, a quick button tap of 30 milliseconds will be missed entirely.
+If your loop takes 65 milliseconds to complete, a quick button tap of 30 milliseconds would be missed entirely.
 Even worse, the processor wastes energy checking the button thousands of times when it is not being pressed.

 #### Interrupt Approach